chivisto/chivisto/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on getting my degree in Web Dev
+- 🔭 I’m currently working on getting my degree in Cyber Security
-- 🌱 I’m currently learning how to work better manage my time\
+- 🌱 I’m currently learning how to work better manage my time
 - 💬 Ask me about my hobbies
 - 📫 How to reach me: https://www.instagram.com/chivisto/
 - 😄 Pronouns: he/him